Not Logged in

 Outgoing Bureau

-The dispensation is that it will despatch, free of charge, 3 kg (about 1000 cards) per annum per member to a DX destination serviced by a QSL Bureau.
+The maximum amount is 3 kg (about 1000 cards) per annum per member to a DX destination serviced by a QSL bureau.

-Once the 3 kg card limit has been reached all further outgoing cards will be frozen.
-You will be asked to purchase one or more additional kg units at a rate of R100 per kg.
-Once payment has been received your cards will be released up to the new kg limit.
+Once the 3 kg card limit has been reached all further outgoing cards will be held back and members will be asked to purchase one or more additional units at a rate of R135.00 per kg.
+Once payment has been received the cards will be released up to the new weight limit.

 How to use the QSL Bureau

-Sort all outgoing cards by prefix call sign, except for the USA, and put together in alphabetical order.
-Remember that some countries have more than one prefix, so cards for these should be put together. e.g. Hungary HA and HG, Russia all R, and UA-UI, etc. For Call sign information please refer to the Country listing here.
+Sort all outgoing cards by callsign prefix, (except for the USA) and put together in alphabetical order.
+Remember that some countries have more than one prefix, so cards for these should be put together.
+EG: Hungary HA and HG, Russia all R, and UA-UI, etc.

 USA cards must be sorted in numerical order i.e. all 1’s, 2’s, etc. together irrespective of the prefix.
-It would also help the bureau if the cards for Hawaii, Puerto Rico, Alaska etc. could be separated (see list).
+It will also help the bureau if the cards for Hawaii, Puerto Rico, Alaska etc could be separated as in the IARU list.

-Please note that not all countries have Bureau facilities.
-Please refer to the Bureau column in the country listing.
-Do not send cards for countries marked as N as these cards will eventually be returned to you.
+Please note that not all countries have QSL bureau facilities.
+Do not send cards for countries marked as (closed) as these cards will eventually be returned to you.

-Where a QSL manager is used, the card must clearly marked on the back with the managers callsign, turned over to be sorted to that country, and not to the original call.
+Where a QSL manager is used, the card must be clearly marked in the “via” block with the manager’s callsign.

 QSL Bureau